Winter/Spring/Summer 2016-2017Catalog update: October 15, 2016

 Students are required to follow the Academic Handbook and Code of Student Responsibility

-The Lifelong Learning Area has 12 competences that develop skills in reading, writing, goal setting, decision-making, teamwork, and research.
+The Lifelong Learning Area has 12 competencies that develop skills in reading, writing, goal setting, decision-making, teamwork, and research.

 The Liberal Learning Area encompasses fields of study generally referred to as the Liberal Arts.
-Students satisfy 26 competences in this area.
+Students satisfy 26 competencies in this area.

 This area is divided into 3 categories: Arts and Ideas (AI), Human Community (HC), and Scientific World (SW).
-Each category is divided into 3 subcategories.Students complete 8 competences in each category and 2 additional Advanced Elective competences.
-Students must satisfy at least 1 competence from each subcategory, and 3 more from any subcategory.
-The 4th and 5th competences are required.
+Each category is divided into 3 subcategories.Students complete 8 competencies in each category and 2 additional Advanced Elective competencies.
+Students must satisfy at least 1 competency from each subcategory, and 3 more from any subcategory.
+The 4th and 5th competencies are required.